pomelo-io/dao-security/README.md

 - [-] Less visibility as your bug bounty program gets listed with tons of others (with potentially higher rewards) for auditors to choose from.

 ### Code4rena
-Code4rena offers "community-driven contests for smart contracts audits" (taken from the [docs](https://docs.code4rena.com/)).
+[Code4rena](https://code4rena.com) offers "community-driven contests for smart contracts audits" (taken from the [docs](https://docs.code4rena.com/)).
+As a unique project in the security audit domain, it serves as a base and reference for some of the ideas presented in this document.

-It works by setting up a window of several days (usually between 3 and 7) for auditors (called "wardens") to submit their findings, classified as gas optimizations, low, medium or high findings.
-At the end of the contest, the prize money funded by the project's developers is splitted according to the criticity level of the findings and the amount of people that found it (more details [here](https://docs.code4rena.com/awarding/incentive-model-and-awards) in the docs).
+**Sponsors** first contacts the core team for specifying their need for a codebase security audit of their project.
+After working out the details (like the prize pot size), the team sets up a time window of several days (usually between 3 and 7) for auditors (called **wardens**) to submit their findings.
+These findings are classified as either medium or high severity or bundled in one Quality Assurance (QA) report (also containing gas optimizations for Ethereum-based projects).

+At the end of the contest, the submissions are closed and the contest enters into the judging phase where a **judge** (rarely more than one) will be appointed for evaluating the validity and quality of the findings.
+For all findings, they will flag duplicates that multiple wardens may have reported as they have no way of knowing if the vulnerability they've found hasn't also be found by others.

+For high and medium severity findings, judges need to assess if the risk is present (high ~= immediate loss of funds, medium ~= potential risk see [Judging criteria](https://docs.code4rena.com/awarding/judging-criteria)) and have the ability to downgrade (or sometime upgrade) a finding based on their judgment.
+Wardens will then be compensated according to a exponential decay formula taking into account the risk and amount of auditors who found the same vulnerability (see [Incentive model and awards](https://docs.code4rena.com/awarding/incentive-model-and-awards)).

+For QA reports, the judge assign a score (between 1-100) based on the quality of the report and auditors will be compensated according to the score of their report using a curve-based mechanism.
+The top scoring report will also be featured on the final audit publication.

-See the docs for [Bug bounties vs audit contests](https://docs.code4rena.com/#bug-bounties-vs-c4-audit-contests) and [Traditional audits vs audit contests](https://docs.code4rena.com/#traditional-audits-vs-c4-audit-contests).
+Also see the docs for [Bug bounties vs audit contests](https://docs.code4rena.com/#bug-bounties-vs-c4-audit-contests), [Traditional audits vs audit contests](https://docs.code4rena.com/#traditional-audits-vs-c4-audit-contests) and feel free to explore to learn more about their processes.

 From my own experience with the audit process (having participated as an auditor in the [Golom contest](https://code4rena.com/contests/2022-07-golom-contest)):
 - [+] The competition aspect acts as a motivation boost for finding critical vulnerabilites and wanting to "top the charts".